ravialdy/ravialdy.github.io/_posts/2023-10-31-paper-review-HLS.md

     Figure 2.
 Illustration of the "mode blur" problem in VAE-based generated trajectory forecasts (Image source : D. Choi & K. Min [1]).
 </div>

 As you can see from the figure above, the red vehicle is attempting to forecast its future trajectory represented by the branching gray paths.
-The challenge faced here lies in the generated forecast trajectories' that are sometimes between defined lane path, representing an average of all potential future paths rather than distinct possibilities.
+The challenge faced here lies in the generated forecast trajectories' that are sometimes between defined lane paths, representing an average of all potential future paths rather than distinct possibilities.
 This phenomenon is what the author mean by the "mode blur" problem.
 Specifically, the VAE-based model is not committing to a specific path, but rather giving a "blurred" average of possible outcomes.

 <div class="row mt-4">
     <div class="col-12 col-lg mt-4 img-container">